CPOMUCL/GEOL0069-AI4EO/GEOL0069/intro.md

-# Welcome to your Jupyter Book
+# Welcome to GEOL0069 AI for Earth Observation

+Here we write module introduction and general information.

 This is a small sample book to give you a feel for how book content is structured.